 After analyzing your culture, creating your compensation philosophy and policy, and understanding current costs, it's time to identify valid compensation survey sources that can be used for comparing jobs and compensation with positions within your church.
 This data will be used to "benchmark" your church's own salary ranges and compensation packages for each employment position (which we will explore later in this article, along with the accompanying sidebars).

 Key point.
 If your church underpays employees, those employees may eventually look for another place to work—one they perceive will compensate them more fairly and reasonably.
 This situation can get expensive for your church because the resulting turnover drains time and resources searching for replacements and training them.
 According to the Saratoga Institute, the cost of finding a new hire can amount to one to three times the former employee's compensation.
 On the other hand, if your church overpays employees, the church's budget suffers.
-It can also lead to legal issues, including "intermediate sanctions" (see the "intermediate sanctions" section in "Tax Law and Compensation Planning" on page 10).
+It can also lead to legal issues, including "intermediate sanctions."

 Compensation surveys typically contain data about wages, incentives, variable pay, and often healthcare and benefits information, such as paid time off, sick leave, flexible work schedules, and other operational and administrative types of information.